front-tech/design-system-utils/README.md

 Feature requests and bug reports can be filed on [Github](https://github.com/front-tech/design-system-utils)

 If you are contributing code with new features or bug-fixes:
-Fork the project, and create a branch for your contribution
+- Fork the project, and create a branch for your contribution.

-Follow the development guide below to get Herman running locally Write tests and documentation as necessary, and make sure all tests are passing
+- Follow the development guide below to get design-systems-utils to work.
+- Write the necessary documentation in ```library/web/**/*.scss```.
-Open a pull request on [Github](https://github.com/front-tech/design-system-utils/issues)
+- Open a pull request on [Github](https://github.com/front-tech/design-system-utils/issues)

 ## Development
 To install the necessary Node dependencies, run ```npm install```.